A Convex Obstacle Avoidance Formulation: Methodology

-RCOA is summarized below by equation~\ref{FinalObs}.
+Case 1 characterizes conditions where $Y^*$ falls below the spatial bound defined in \eqref{proof: Y* optimality 1}, which can arise from specific reference path geometries, initial conditions, or scenarios of near-infeasibility.
+Although structural or dynamic near-infeasibility is strictly eliminated by Assumption \ref{Asumption A: 1}, the tracking of demanding reference paths or initial conditions may yield Case 1 conditions.
+Nevertheless, minimization of the cost function ensures that a transition to Case 2 or Case 3 is achieved at the optimal solution.
+Because Case 2 represents an exact boundary alignment where $\partial f_0/\partial Y > 0$, the stationary conditions naturally drive a continuous transition toward Case 3.

+Analyzing the maximization of the dual function $g(\lambda,v)=\mathcal{L}(y_n^*,\gamma^*,\lambda,v)$ provides additional insight.
+Cases 1, 2, and 3 bound the active dual variables in \eqref{proof: dual bound KKT} via the obstacle penalty weight ($w$).
+Comparing these allocations reveals that Case 1 only maximizes $\lambda_3^*$, whereas Cases 2 and 3 allow positive values across multiple variables.
+Because Case 2 requires $\lambda_1^*M_1=\lambda^*_5$ from \eqref{proof: dual bound KKT}, assuming $M_i\geqslant 1$ ensures that the structure of \eqref{proof: case 3} in Case 3 yields the supreme bound that maximizes the dual objective function.

+Thus, when approaching from the left, the optimal solution of \eqref{FinalObs} will generally follow \eqref{proof: Y* optimality 2}, resulting in $Y\geqslant y_{\max}^o$ when $X \in [x^o_{\min},x^o_{\max}]$, adhering to the conditional statement of \eqref{RCOAifstatement1}.
+By formulation symmetry, identical logic applies for right-side approaches or navigating below the obstacle \eqref{RCOAifstatement2}, completing the proof of conditional equivalence. \end{proof}

+A key attribute of the formulation, as revealed by \eqref{proof: Y* optimality 2}, is its capacity to initiate avoidance maneuvers even when the physical boundaries of the obstacle reside beyond the immediate prediction horizon.
+While this out-of-horizon capability improves computational tractability and facilitates real-time deployment, it is important to note that, similar to standard path tracking, overly reducing the prediction horizon can still degrade overall controller performance.
+Ultimately, this flexibility proves most advantageous in designing robust control architectures, as it enables the simultaneous deployment of multiple MPCs with varying prediction horizons without sacrificing early evasion capabilities.

 To extend the formulation to dynamic or irregularly shaped obstacles, RCOA can be generalized using functions $g(\boldsymbol{z}(t))$ and $h(\boldsymbol{z}(t))$, as shown in equation~\eqref{eq: Generalized RCOA}.
-Here, $\boldsymbol{z}(t) \in \mathbbm{R}^2$ denotes the obstacle's position as a function of time in the inertial frame.
+Here, $\boldsymbol{z}(t) \in \mathbb{R}^2$ denotes the obstacle's position as a function of time in the inertial frame.
 The function $g(z(t))$ specifies the obstacle's position and activates the conditional statement (i.e., $[x^o_{\text{min}},x^o_{\text{max}}]$), see section~\ref{subsec:MPC} for an example.
-Similarly, $h(z(t))$defines the vertical bounds of the obstacle, analogous to \eqref{Obs3}.
-Importantly, these functions need not be convex, which preserves the generality of the formulation.
+Similarly, $h(z(t))$ defines the vertical bounding functions of the obstacle.
+These functions need not be convex, which preserves the generality of the formulation.